-Tinnitus: A Brief Overview
+Tinnitus: An Overview

 The National Institute on Deafness and Other Communication Disorders (NIDCD) describes tinnitus as a condition “that affects the auditory system, which includes the ears, the auditory nerve that connects the inner ear to the brain, and the parts of the brain that process sound.”
 Commonly referred to as “ringing in the ears,” people who suffer from tinnitus experience buzzing, clicking, hissing, or ringing sounds in their ears despite the absence of any audible sound in the surrounding environment.
 This can occur some or all of the time, and at varying volumes and pitches.
 To read more by the NIDCD on this condition, click here.